AERODYNAMICS & FLIGHT MECHANICS - 2022/3

 Formative assessment and feedback

-- Formative verbal feedback is given in tutorials in discussion with individual students.
+- Formative verbal feedback is given in tutorials during discussions with individual students.

 - Written feedback is given on the class test, and general points are fed back during lecture or tutorial time.

-an introduction to the principles of flight and their implications for low-speed and subsonic aircraft;
+- Provide students with an introduction to the principles of flight and their implications for low-speed subsonic aircraft

-- a level of understanding that will equip those seeking professional placement where a knowledge in aerodynamics and the principles of flight is expected;
+- Provide students with a level of understanding that will equip those seeking professional placement where a knowledge in aerodynamics and the principles of flight is expected

-- sufficient knowledge to properly participate in the Flight Test Course at a later time, though this course is not formally part of the module.
+- Provide students with sufficient knowledge to participate in the Flight Test Course at a later time, though this course is not formally part of the module

 C - Cognitive/analytical